 Do you want the chance to earn a contract directly with a publishing editor or with a literary agent who will represent you to publishers?
-Do you want an editor or agent to tell you what you’re doing wrong and doing right in your manuscript, synopsis, and query letter?
-Would you like to discuss your writing project with an editor or agent to see if there’s any interest in the marketplace?
-If you answer, “Yes,” to any or all of these questions, then the Atlanta Writers Club has a conference designed for you:
+Do you want editors and agents to tell you what you’re doing wrong and doing right in your manuscript, synopsis, and query letter?
+Would you like to discuss your writing project with editors or agents to see if there’s any interest in the marketplace?
+If you answer, “Yes,” to any or all of these questions, then the Atlanta Writers Club has designed a conference for you:

-On Friday-Saturday, May 9-10, 2014 the Atlanta Writers Club will present its tenth Atlanta Writers Conference.
-The goal of this conference is to give you access to ten top publishing editors and literary agents–never any repeats from previous conferences; always an all-new lineup–and to educate you with a workshop and talks by experienced authors.
+On Friday October 24 and Saturday, October 25, 2014, the Atlanta Writers Club will present its eleventh Atlanta Writers Conference.
+The goal of this conference is to give you access to ten top publishing editors and literary agents–never any repeats from previous conferences; always an all-new lineup—and to educate you with a workshop and talks by experienced authors.
 The editors and agents will respond to your pitch; critique the manuscript sample, query, and synopsis you submit in advance; critique your query letter during a Friday practice session so you can improve your work for Saturday; and educate you about the current environment of the publishing industry and the changing roles of editors, agents, and their clients.